The Battle of New Orleans: Covers and remakes

 Johnny Horton's 1959 version is the best-known recording of the song, which omits the mild expletives and many of the historical references of the original.
-Horton also recorded an alternative version for release in British Commonwealth countries, avoiding the unfavorable lyrics concerning the British: the word "British" was replaced with "Rebels", along with a few other differences.
+Horton also recorded an alternative version for release in British Commonwealth countries, avoiding the unfavorable lyrics concerning the British; the word "British" was replaced with "Rebels", along with a few other differences.

 Many other artists have recorded this song.
-Notable versions include the following:
+Notable versions include: